belcurv/flapper_news/README.md

 ## Tutorial Errors

-When adding API routes, a little more than 1/2 way throught he tutorial, the app will crash on startup.
-I found that in app.js, if I require the models before initializing the routes, then it works.
+When adding API routes, a little more than 1/2 way throught the tutorial, the app will crash on startup.
+I found that in server.js, if I require the models before initializing the routes, then it works.

 Instead of this: